 Admission to a Master’s degree program at the UZH is subject to the terms of the Ordinance on Admission to Studies at the University of Zurich.This sets out the formal admission requirements, the examination of which is the responsibility of the Admissions Office.

 If you want to study at the Faculty of Arts and Social Sciences there are specific additional requirements to be met.
-For more information, please consult the framework ordinance governing study in the Bachelor’s and Master’s degree programs offered by the University of Zurich’s Faculty of Arts and Social Sciences, 28 September 2018 version.
+For more information, please consult the framework ordinance governing study in the Bachelor’s and Master’s degree programs offered by the University of Zurich’s Faculty of Arts and Social Sciences (PDF, 142 KB), 28 September 2018 version.

-A complementary minor study program is intended to supplement the major study programs with additional discipline-specific or cross-disciplinary content.
+- A complementary minor study program is intended to supplement the major study programs with additional discipline-specific or cross-disciplinary content.
 It is neither consecutive nor specialized, and is not subject to any specific requirements.
 The admission is granted without restrictions.

-For admission to a major or minor study program you must meet the academic requirements, a set of knowledge and skills you are expected to have acquired in the course of your Bachelor’s degree to qualify for admission to a consecutive Master’s program.
-These requirements may come to a maximum of 60 ECTS credits for admission to a major or minor study program, and a maximum of 120 ECTS credits for admission to single-major study program.
-Certain single-major study programs require you to have completed a specific Bachelor’s study program.
-You’ll find details of requirements in the annex to the relevant program regulation.
+For admission to a major or minor study program you must meet the academic requirements.
+The academic requirements consist of the knowledge and skills you are expected to have acquired in the course of your Bachelor’s degree to qualify for admission to a consecutive Master’s program.
+These requirements may come to a maximum of 60 ECTS credits for major and minor study programs, and a maximum of 120 ECTS credits for single-major programs.
+Admission to certain single-major study programs requires you to have completed a specific Bachelor’s study program.
+You will find details of requirements in the annex to the relevant program regulation.

 More questions on admissions to a Master’s program?
 Please contact Student Services.